signalogic/SigSRF_SDK/mediaTest_readme.md

 FLC occurs when, after all individual stream contributor management, merging, and other processing is complete, stream group ouptut will incur a gap and be unable to meet continuous real-time output requirements.
 Typically this occurs due to simultaneous packet loss in all stream group inputs, but not always, it can also happen due to anomalies in alignment between inputs.
 When an output gap is inevitable, streamlib applies an algorithm to conceal the frame gap, based on interpolation, prior stream group output history, and other factors.

 Note that FLC is similar, but not the same as PLC (Packet Loss Concealment), which is implemented by [pktlib](#user-content-pktlib) as part of [packet repair](#user-content-packetrepair), due to media or SID packet loss.

+<a name="voplib"></a>
+# voplib

+voplib is the voice-over-packet library used in SigSRF software. voplib is used by reference applications (e.g. mediaTest), other SigSRF libraries (e.g. pktlib), and user applications.
+The [codec readme page](https://www.github.com/signalogic/SigSRF_SDK/blob/master/codecs_readme.md) includes a [software architecture diagram](https://www.github.com/signalogic/SigSRF_SDK/blob/master/codecs_readme.md#user-content-codecsoftwarearchitecturediagram) showing voplib's location in the SigSRF architecture.

+<a name="UnifiedCodecInterface"></a>
+## Unified Codec Interface

+voplib provides a unified, documented interface to all media codecs, and handles all memory allocation per the XDAIS standard. voplib abstracts codec architecture variation, for example codecs may have different numbers of shared object (.so) files, depending on how their standards body source code is organized, some support on-the-fly commands, the way errors are handled varies, etc. Also, voplib supports high capacity, "stand alone", diagnostic, and other specialized builds for application specific purposes.

+<a name="voplibAPIInterface"></a>
+## voplib API Interface

+The voplib API interface supports two types of struct interfaces in DSCodecCreate(), CODEC_PARAMS and TERMINATION_INFO.
+See [API Interface](https://github.com/signalogic/SigSRF_SDK/blob/master/codecs_readme.md#user-content-apiinterface) on the [codec readme page](https://github.com/signalogic/SigSRF_SDK/blob/master/codecs_readme.md) for more information.

 <a name="RunTimeStats"></a>
 # Run-Time Stats